sjtrimble/angular/aio/content/getting-started/index.md

 1. Define a `data` property in the `ProductService` class that contains product list data.
 2. Add a `getAll()` method using the `of` method to return the products from the data property.

+The complete code is below.
+Tip: You can use the icon at the top right of the code example box to copy the code to the clipboard.

+*JAF: StackBlitz doesn't create @Injectable with providedIn: 'root'.*

 <code-example header="src/app/products/product.service.ts (Product Data)" path="getting-started/src/app/products/product.service.2.ts" region="product-data">
 </code-example>